Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Remote work has data security issues.
 Security issues can be easy to solve, but they must be addressed.
 They could, of course, be a potential drawback for your company.
 You’ll need to provide security training for all employees, which will impact cost savings.

 • It brings collaboration concerns.
 Some businesses require energy in the room to fuel effective collaboration.
 If your company works this way, distance could inhibit your collaborative processes.
 Goldberg agrees that maintaining a strong sense of cohesion can be challenging with remote workers.
-“To overcome this, we’ve focused heavily on implementing technology that supports collaboration while also scheduling regular in-person meetings to keep the culture alive,” Goldberg shared.
+“To overcome this, we’ve focused heavily on implementing technology that supports collaboration while also scheduling regular in-person meetings to keep the culture alive,” said Goldberg.

 • Teleworkers bring Occupational Safety and Health Administration (OSHA) and employment law concerns.
 There may be employer liability concerns with incidents like accidents in a remote worker’s home.
 OSHA compliance requires following several directives for work-from-home employees; you’ll still be responsible for ensuring a safe, healthful workplace.
 There could be issues if you’re aware of dangerous conditions in your workers’ homes.
 For example, if your employee works in their basement and the stairs leading to this space are unsafe, this can create legal issues you must explore.